This record high sea surface temperature comes as we're moving into an El Niño, as illustrated by the image on the right, adapted from NOAA.

 Moving from the bottom of a La Niña to the peak of a strong El Niño could make a difference of more than half a degree Celsius, as illustrated by the image below, adapted from NOAA.

-Even more dangerous are sea surface temperatures in the North Atlantic, which have been at record high for the time of year for some time, as illustrated by the image below.
+Even more dangerous than high global sea surface temperatures are sea surface temperatures in the North Atlantic, which have been at a record high for the time of year for some time, climbing to well above 20°C on March 29, 2023, as illustrated by the image below.

 On March 15, 2023, sea surface temperatures off the east coast of North America were as much as 13.8°C or 24.8°F higher than 1981-2011, as illustrated by the above image.
-Anomalies are also high in the Pacific, reflecting an upcoming El Niño.
-This spells bad news for Arctic sea ice, which typically reaches its lowest extent in September.
+Sea surface temperature anomalies are also high in the Pacific, reflecting an upcoming El Niño.
+All this spells bad news for Arctic sea ice, which typically reaches its lowest extent in September.

 The above Argo float compilation image illustrates the danger that a cold freshwater lid is forming on top of the North Atlantic.